Hossein-Noroozpour/vulkust/vulkust/DESIGN-PATTERN.md

 ###Design pattern rules
 - import std first, external library, ffi related second, outer modules third, neighbor last.
-- It is better to avoid big constructor, in big constructors there is several mistakes:
+- It is better to avoid big constructor, in big constructors there is several
+  mistakes:
   - Perhaps your mistaking in your design, the structure that you are creating must be divided to other structures.
   - If the previous was not applicable try to create a default version of your structure and then try to break it down to several functions for initializing each data field of structure.
+- Modules and their roles:
+  - System: It's responsible for taking care of FFI related stuffs.
+  - IO: An interface around FFI part of file system, network, other input-output things and logic of program.